emory/andyfreeland.net/_posts/lebanon/2010-09-22-first-excursion.markdown

 ![More Bay of Jounieh](/photo/lebanon/09/22/IMG_0956.JPG)

-We rode the [Téléphérique](http://en.wikipedia.org/wiki/T%C3%A9l%C3%A9ph%C3%A9rique_(Jounieh)), a ten minute long cable car ride, down to the bus.
+We rode the [Téléphérique][Téléphérique], a ten minute long cable car ride, down to the bus.
 I'm not a huge fan of heights or plummeting towards my death in a flimsy looking cable car, so that was fun.

 ![Téléphérique](/photo/lebanon/09/22/IMG_0964.JPG)